come experience Italy with us, off the beaten path

 What level of difficulty is the walking on your tours?

+We highly recommend getting in condition by regularly walking on hills and/or stairs before you arrive in Italy.
 Although we do offer options for those who wish to walk less, or who choose to opt out of a walk entirely, our tours are designed for active travelers.
 They are not recommended for those with walking difficulties, breathing issues or any health-related condition that would severely limit tour participation and/or impede or inconvenience the rest of the group.

 Are your tours non-smoking?